dogoncouch/gentoo-laptop/README.md

 ## Post-Gnome

 ### Sets
-Trace Linux comes with portage sets for various purposes.
+The incuded configuration files come with portage sets for various purposes.
 Portage sets are groups of packages that can be easily installed together.
 Available sets are:

 - trace-linux-core
     - Core packages